From characteristic functions to multivariate distribution functions and European option prices by the damped COS method: Introduction

-This article makes the following main contributions: We prove the convergence of the multidimensional (damped) COS method, we analyze the order of convergence of the (damped) COS method, and we provide explicit and implicit formulas for the truncation range and the number of terms, respectively.
-The new approach to find the number of terms in $d$ dimensions is completely distinct from the one-dimensional case discussed in \citet{junike2023handle}.
-Unlike \cite{ruijter2012two}, who analyze the classical COS method, we include in our analysis numerical uncertainty on the characteristic function $\widehat{g}$ and on the Fourier-cosine coefficients of the function of interest.
-This makes it possible to understand how approximations on $\widehat{g}$ and the Fourier-cosine coefficients of the function of interest affect the total error of the COS method.
+This article makes the following main contributions: We prove the convergence of the multidimensional classical and damped COS methods, we analyze the order of convergence of the classical and the damped COS methods, and we provide explicit and implicit formulas for the truncation range and the number of terms, respectively.
+The new approach to finding the number of terms in $d$ dimensions is completely distinct from the one-dimensional case discussed in \citet{junike2023handle}.
+Unlike \cite{ruijter2012two}, who analyze the classical COS method, we include in our analysis numerical uncertainty on the characteristic function $\widehat{g}$.
+This makes it possible to understand how approximations on $\widehat{g}$ affect the total error of the COS method.

+In one dimension, it is well known that the COS method converges exponentially if the density $g$ is smooth and has semi-heavy tails and performs favorably to the Carr-Madan formula, see \citet{fang2009novel} and \citet{junike2023handle}.
+However, the order of convergence of the COS method is only linear if $g$ has heavy tails, which holds for instance for the stable law.
+In such cases the Carr-Madan formula outperforms the COS method, see \citet{junike2023handle}.
+There are also other methods, such as the SINC method or the PROJ method, which have demonstrated superior performance compared to the COS method in certain scenarios, see \citet{baschetti2022sinc} and \citet{kirkby2015efficient}.

+In multivariate dimensions, the classical COS method becomes slow for many function of interest $w$, e.g., arithmetic basket options, since the Fourier-cosine coefficients of $w$ need to be approximated numerically.
+In two dimensions, the classical COS method is significantly slower than the Lewis formula, see \citet{bayer2022optimal}.
+This disadvantage can be circumvented by the damped COS method introduced in Section \ref{subsec:Comparison-with-Monte}.

+The classical and damped COS methods suffer from the curse of dimensionality and are efficient only for moderate dimensions: We show empirically that the COS method outperforms a crude Monte Carlo simulation in $d\in\{2,3\}$.
+A Monte Carlo simulation is recommended for $d\geq5$.
+The choice between the COS method and a Monte Carlo simulation in $d=4$ dimensions depends on the required error tolerance and the function of interest.
+Note that some Fourier inversion approaches are faster than Monte Carlo simulations up to 15 dimensions, see \citet{bayer2024quasi}.